Reunirse/glean/doc/ScalaBasics.md

 ##### First-class Functions

 Scala has first-class functions.
-Not only you can define function and call them, bu you can write down functions as unnamed literals and then pass them around as values.
+Not only you can define function and call them, but you can write down functions as unnamed literals and then pass them around as values.
 A function literal is compiled into a class that when instantiated at runtime is a function value.
-THus the distinction between function value and literal is that function literal exist in source code whereas function value exist as object in runtime.
+Thus the distinction between function value and literal is that function literal exist in source code whereas function value exist as object in runtime.

 Example for Function literal :-
 (x: Int) => x + 1

 Function values are objects , so that we can store them in variables.
-They are functions too, so you can invoke them using the usual paranthesis function-call notation.
+They are functions too, so you can invoke them using the usual parenthesis function-call notation.

 Example :-